Particular/docs.particular.net/Content/NServiceBus/transactions-message-processing.md

 ## Clients and servers

 Ideally, server code processes messages transactionally, but it often isn't required for clients, particularly desktop applications.
-This is one of the differences between the `AsAClient` and `AsAServer` settings of the [generic host](the-nservicebus-host.md) in NServiceBus.
+This is one of the differences between the `AsA_Client` and `AsA_Server` settings of the [generic host](the-nservicebus-host.md) in NServiceBus.

 ## Specifying transactions in code